Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     Resource Group and provide a name for it.
 Output for the latter case is below.

     > **Note:** If the application encounters an error during execution, it will ask you whether to perform a cleanup or not.
 Cleanup works by deleting registered Applications and the Resource Group.
-This means if an existing Resource Group has been selected for the deployment and an error occurs then selecting to perform cleanup will also trigger deletion of all resources previously present in the Resource Group.
+So if an existing Resource Group has been selected for the deployment and an error occurs then selecting to perform cleanup will also trigger deletion of all resources previously present in the Resource Group.
 More details can be found in [Resource Cleanup](#resource-cleanup).

     ``` bash
-    Do you want to create a new ResourceGroup or use an existing one ?
-Please select N[new] or E[existing]
+    Do you want to use existing Resource Group or create a new one ?
+    Please select E[existing] or N[new]
     n
     Please select region where resource group will be created.